|

 smoked with Tobacco for treating headaches; although I

-don't think the two blend together that well... like
+personally don't think the two blend together that well... like

-oranges and tomatoes, if you had one, would you really
+chocolate and tomatoes, if you had one, would you really

 want the other?).
 The intense anxiety associated with